MRtrix3/mrtrix3/docs/reference/commands/5ttgen.rst

 Options specific to the 'freesurfer' algorithm
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-- **-lut** Manually provide path to the lookup table on which the input parcellation image is based (e.g. FreeSurferColorLUT.txt)
+- **-lut file** Manually provide path to the lookup table on which the input parcellation image is based (e.g. FreeSurferColorLUT.txt)

 Options common to all 5ttgen algorithms
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^